kmushegi/connect4/nqueens/readme.txt

 The output will print the initial board, the final board, whether or not a solution was found, and if so, the run time and number of steps it took to find the solution.

-In the aqueens.cpp file, here are the line numbers wherethe respective variations can be found:
+In the aqueens.cpp file, here are the line numbers where the respective variations can be found:
 1) BASIC: line 216 @ minConflictsRandom()**
 2) GREEDY: line 135 @ minConflictsGreedy()**
 3) RANDOM: line 216 @ randomOrMinConflicts()**